Law enforcement by country: Myanmar

-The Myanmar Police Force, which is overseen by the Ministry of Home Affairs, is the national police force of Myanmar.
-It is divided into State and Divisional Police Forces, which have District Police and Township Police forces under their jurisdiction.
+The Myanmar Police Force or MPF, which is overseen by the Ministry of Home Affairs, is the national police force of Myanmar.
+It is divided into State and Regional Police Forces, which have District Police and Township Police forces under their jurisdiction.
 There are 16 combat police battalions that carry out general security duties, and 26 Anti-Narcotic Task Forces.
+The MPF has multiple specialized divisions such as the Border Guard Police or BGP and the Special Intelligence Department or SID.

 Nauru

-The Nauru Police Force is the single police agency, responsible for all law enforcement and internal security tasks.
+The Nauru Police Force is the single police agency within Nauru, responsible for all law enforcement and internal security tasks within the Republic of Nauru.

 Netherlands

 Special intervention officers of the Dutch police.

-The Dutch National Police is a government agency charged with upholding the law, public order, and providing aid.
+The National Police Corps is a government agency charged with upholding the law, public order, and providing aid.
 It is also the investigation service for the Attorney General of the Judiciary.
 The national police are made up of ten regional units and two national ones, one for expertise and operations, the other for investigation and intervention.
 In addition, supporting divisions of the national police include the Police Services Center, Police Academy, and National Dispatch Center Cooperation.
 The current chief of the Dutch Police is Janny Knol.
-Police duties at airports, borders, and royal residences are provided by the Royal Marechaussee (Gendarmerie), together with Private security companies for airports.
+Police duties at airports, borders, and royal residences are provided by the Royal Military Constabulary (Gendarmerie), together with Private security companies for airports.
 Local laws, codes, parking, and "Quality of life" issues are enforced by municipal enforcement officers (Handhaving).
 These officers, together with park rangers, public transport security personnel, and attendance officers have special enforcement officer status (Buitengewoon Opsporings Ambtenaar or Extraordinary Investigating Officer) which allows them to issue fines, detain people, and make arrests.
 Their policing powers are limited, though they often have the power to use force and handcuffs but generally only carry less-lethal weapons, like batons and pepper spray.